OISF/suricata/doc/userguide/output/eve/eve-json-output.rst

 counters, by default EVE Stats logs output all enabled counters, which may lead to fairly verbose logs.

-To reduce log file size, one may set `zero-valued-counters` to false.
+To reduce log file size, one may set `null-values` to false.
 Do note that this may impact on the visibility of information for which a stats counter as zero is relevant.